-The master's equivalency project is viewed as identical to a master's thesis.
-However, the equivalency project does not involve filing with Graduate College.
+The master's equivalency project is viewed by our Unit as identical to a master's thesis.
+The equivalency project does not involve filing with Graduate College.

 Entering with a master's degree (empirical thesis completed).
-If the student has entered the program with a master's degree and completed a thesis as part of that degree, the thesis will be reviewed by the advisor and one other faculty member to see if it meets the equivalency requirement.
+If the student has entered the program with a master's degree and completed a thesis as part of that degree, the thesis will be reviewed by the faculty advisor (thesis chair) and at least one other faculty member to see if it meets the equivalency requirement.
 Report of the Master's Thesis Equivalency Defense form is required.

 Entering with a master's degree (no thesis).
-If students are completing their master's equivalency within the program, they must enroll in 6 credits of CPY792 Research.
-They may enroll for these credits any time prior to the completion of the project, and may spread the credits over several semesters; to be completed by the end of Year 2.
+If students are completing their master's equivalency within the ASU PhD program in Counseling Psychology, they must enroll in 6 credits of CPY 792 Research.
+They may enroll for these credits any time prior to the completion of the project-by the end of Year 2.
 Students should consult with their advisor regarding the timing of completing the equivalency project and the start of Field Placement.
-All equivalency projects must be completed by May 15 of the second year in order to continue on with Field Placement in Year 3.
+To continue with Field Placement in Year 3, students must defend their thesis equivalency successfully by the end of the spring semester of the second year in program.
+Please view the Academic Calendar to determine the end of the semester.

 Thesis equivalency proposal.
-Students are expected to work closely with their advisors to propose their master's thesis equivalency project by a suggested date of September 15 of their second year.
-The proposal consists of the following: literature review, purpose of the study, research questions, hypotheses, proposed methodology, analysis plan, and references.
+Students are expected to work closely with their advisors to propose their master's thesis equivalency project by a suggested date of September 15 of Year 2.
+The thesis equivalency proposal consists of the following: literature review, purpose of the study, research questions and/or hypotheses, proposed methodology, analysis plan, and references.
 The student presents the proposal for approval to their committee, consisting of the advisor and at least two other faculty (one of whom must be core faculty in the program).
 Committee members outside of CCP must be approved by the CCP review committee and Graduate College.
 Unless other arrangements are made, students must provide a copy of the proposal to committee members at least two weeks before the proposal meeting.
+Once the student successfully defends their thesis equivalency proposal, they must submit their completed Report of Master's Thesis Equivalency Proposal form to the program coordinator.

-To apply for field placement during Year 2 (for placement during Year 3), students must have proposed their project successfully by February 1.
-The faculty recommend strongly that students propose their thesis equivalency by the suggested date of September 15 to allow ample time to complete and defend the thesis by the spring semester deadline set by Graduate College.
+To apply for Field Placement during Year 2 (for placement during Year 3), students must have proposed their thesis equivalency and submitted their proposal form successfully by February 1.
+The faculty recommend strongly that students work with their advisor to propose their thesis by September 15 (suggested) to allow ample time to complete and defend the thesis equivalency by the end of the spring semester (Y2).
+Please view the Academic Calendar to determine the end of the semester.

 Thesis equivalency defense.
-Students must defend the thesis equivalency successfully by the spring semester deadline set by Graduate College of their second year.
-Students who "pass with revisions" must deposit their final thesis with Graduate College approval no later than the summer deadline set by Graduate College.
-Failure to successfully defend by the spring semester deadline set by Graduate College and deposit by the summer semester deadline set by Graduate College will result in forfeiture of CCP assistantships and delay Field Placement until spring semester contingent upon successful completion and deposit of thesis/thesis equivalency by the fall semester deadline set by Graduate College.
-Graduate College deadlines are available here.
-Please note, would need to be enrolled in at least one credit when you defend and submit your revisions.
+Students must defend their thesis equivalency successfully by the end of spring semester of their second year.
+Please view the Academic Calendar to determine the end of the semester.
+Students who "pass with revisions" must deposit their final thesis equivalency and Report of the Master's Thesis Equivalency Defense form to their advisor no later than the end of the summer semester of the second year of program.
+Failure to successfully defend by the spring semester of the second year of program and deposit by the summer semester of the second year of program will result in forfeiture of CCP assistantships and delay Field Placement until spring semester contingent upon successful completion and deposit of thesis equivalency by the fall semester of the third year of program.
+The Academic Calendar is available here.
+Please note, students must be enrolled in at least one credit when defending and submitting thesis equivalency revisions.